24 Things You Might Be Doing Wrong In Website Testing!

 3. Did You Chalk Out Everything According to the Deadline

 Once I worked in a project that involved us creating a cross browser compatible web application.
 Agile methodology was not that popular at that time.
 While the development team was doing their work, the testing team, instead of going through the business documents and figuring out a plan for starting and executing the test cases, waited for the developers to complete their work.
-Development team took a little more time than anticipated but they completed their part.
+The development team took a little more time than anticipated but they completed their part.
 However, that delay caused a lot of stress among the testing team, the testers were in a rush since a huge load of work came on their shoulder all of a sudden.

 4. You Forget About Selenium’s Limited Reporting